-(1.6 miles) - Hikers and uphill-only for bikes.
+(1.7 miles) - Open to hikers and mountain bikes in both directions.
 Serving as the gateway into the trail system, this trail gently meanders through a series of canyons and forested slopes to reach the crest of the first ridge south of the trailhead.

 Upper Lone Cub Trail

-(1.2 miles) - Hikers and mountain bikes in both directions.
+(1.2 miles) - Open to hikers and mountain bikes in both directions.
 Following the south ridge, this rugged and twisty trail explores the rocky, south-facing cliffs, passing through a dramatic notch to reach the mid-mountain trail hub.